gnoose/datafeeds-shared/scripts/templates/selenium_directions.md

 ```

 2. Add a line to `scraper_functions` for the utility, maintaining alphabetical order.
-Replace `.` in scraper keys with `-`, and make sure note that data source records need to be updated.
+Replace `.` in scraper keys with `-`, and make sure to note the data source records for this scraper need to be updated.

 ```
 "_UtilityId_": _UtilityId_,